dollyto/aaf-generator/README.md

 ## Features

-- Upload CSV files with translation data
+- Upload CSV files with translation or transcription data
+- Automatic fallback from translation to transcription column when translation is missing or empty
 - Generate audio using ElevenLabs API
 - Create AAF files with synchronized audio
 - Download generated audio files